 Phoenix Police Brutality Lawyer

-Police shootings is just one form of police brutality that a Phoenix civil rights lawyer represents clients for.
-There are many different types of violations that can make someone eligible for compensation.
+The complicated past of our beloved country has a storied legacy of policing.
+If we are going to extol the heroism of the officers who climbed the Towers on 9/11, we must also bemoan the officers who led angry white mobs to firebomb the houses of their black neighbors when we celebrate them for putting their bodies on the line to protect people in the community.
+We must also tell how they allowed mobs to lynch black bodies while offering no resistance.
+When we create myths about professions, even the profession of law, we do a disservice to the profession as a whole.
+Only 10% of all police officers will ever have a credible claim of misconduct made against them.
+90% will be models of what we expect from our police force.
+Yet, we all saw the Rodney King footage.
+Police shootings are just one form of police brutality that a Phoenix civil rights lawyer represents clients for.
+Many different types of violations can make someone eligible for compensation.
 Police officers who engage in misconduct or commit wrongful actions violate the Constitution and must be held accountable for the public to have any faith in the authority.
 We all think we know what police brutality looks like, but do we really know?
-In Arizona we have three of the most brutal police forces: Mesa, Phoenix, and Tucson.
+In Arizona, we have three of the most brutal police forces: Mesa, Phoenix, and Tucson.
 One of the biggest charges leveled against citizens is resisting arrest.
-Many times these claims of “resisting arrest” have been proven to be false.
-In the summer of 2020 and all of the protest that happened, the allegations against the protestors as exposed by ABC15 and various attorneys and black led movement organizations have shown this to be false charge used as an act of police misconduct to violate a person’s civil rights.
+Many times, these claims of “resisting arrest” have been proven to be false.
+In the summer of 2020 and all of the protests that happened, the allegations against the protestors, as exposed by ABC15 and various attorneys and black-led movement organizations, have shown this to be a false charge used as an act of police misconduct to violate a person’s civil rights.

 Different Types Of Police Misconduct.